devk-insurance/devk-meetups/README.md

 # {DEV}elopers {K}öln Meetups
 DEVK Meetups Documents and Presentation

-In this repository you will find all of presentations @DEVK Meetups
+In this repository you will find all presentations @DEVK Meetups, Cologne

 Date | Title | Directory
 -------- | -------- | --------